R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 - Overhauls **Rules of Engagement**
   - AI will not engage with unsilenced weapons when not in assault mode and if in infiltrate they will switch to silenced secondary weapons.
   - Example: You have 2 teams, and the rear member in each formation carries a unsilenced shotgun and a silenced pistol.
 When the team is in infiltrate, the rear member will switch to secondary and engage freely.
 When the team switches to assault, the rear member will switch back to the unsilenced primary and engage targets.
 This works for both when ROE is switched by the player or it is set from the mission plan.
 - **Radio Silence**: Disables all verbal communication for your team, meant to simulate extreme stealth situations.
 Using with NVGs and IR lasers is highly recommended for the ultimate tactical edge!
 Can be switched on/off and is agnostic of ROE.
 In v1 this was tied to ROE but I disabled that after feedback.
-Team will always use hand-signals in infil/recon.
+Team will always use hand-signals in infiltrate or recon.
 	- To enable this optional feature, open your 'User.ini' file (located in Ravenshield\Save\Profiles) and add the value `ToggleRadioSilence` to any unassigned key UNDER the section `[Engine.Input]`.
 This key will now toggle silence on/off.
 Currently still in testing and it gets reset whenever the active player dies and switches to another member, or when a flash-bang goes off.
 - Overhauls **room clearing**
   - The first 2 members into a room will attack the opposite corners and then shift their sights on the center room, and the remaining members will file into the room.
 When in infiltrate and recon team will crouch run into position, to avoid letting anyone on the other side hear them approaching.